bitstadium/HockeySDK-Android/README.md

 ## Requirements

-* ADT Plugin 0.9.7 (or higher)
-* Android SDK 3.0 (or higher)
-* Eclipse 3.5 (or higher)

-The SDK runs on devices with Android 2.1 or higher, but you need Android SDK 3.0 (Level 11) to build the library.
+The SDK runs on devices with Android 2.1 or higher, but you need Android SDK 3.0 (Level 11) or higher to build the library.

 ## Integration Into Your Own App

-### Import Library Project
+### Download the Library

-* Checkout the latest version of [HockeySDK-Android](https://github.com/codenauts/HockeySDK-Android from GitHub:)<pre>git co git://github.com/codenauts/HockeySDK-Android</pre>
+* Download the latest release from [here](https://github.com/codenauts/HockeySDK-Android/downloads).
-* Open Eclipse.
-* Go to File > Import.
-* Select General > Existing Projects into Workspace, then Next.
-* Click Browse to choose the checked-out directory.
-* Click Finish.

-### Add Library Project

-* Right-click on your project in the Package Explorer and select Properties.
-* Select Android in the sidebar.
-* Click on Add in the Library section.
+* Unzip the file.
-* Select Hockey and then twice OK.
-You should be back in the Eclipse main window.
+* Copy the file libs/HockeySDK.jar to the libs folder of your Android project.
+* If you use ADT 16 or older, then add the .jar file to your classpath.
+With ADT 17 or newer, this is done automatically.

 ### Change Code